ADACS-Australia/NDRI-IMOS/README.rst

 * read raw (.DAT) format files
 * calibration
 * write in uncompressed Micro$oft wave (.WAV) and compressed flac (.FLAC) audio formats
-* the metadata is stored as json string in the "comment" ID3 tag.
+* the metadata is stored as a Json string in the "comment" ID3 tag
 * the library provides functions to extract the metadata

 Notes: